sstark/droguedrums/www/index.md

 Patterns are defined in an arbitrary number of lanes, using the keys from the drum set defined earlier.

-_Bpm_ defines how many 4th note are in one minute for this pattern. _Step_ defines the duration of events in a lane.
+_Bpm_ defines how many 4th note are in one minute for this pattern.
+You can also write a bpm value like "120-150", which will make the bpm rate go from 120 to 150 gradually over the duration of the part.

+_Step_ defines the duration of events in a lane.
 This could be 8 for saying the lane contains 8th notes or 16th, 32th and so on.
 Technically you could also give values like 3 or 7.

 The length of the first lane defines the length of the pattern.
 If you have many lanes, all other lanes must be the same length or shorter than the first